Police brutality in the United States: Effects

+Police brutality is the unlawful use of excessive or otherwise unwarranted force against individuals or groups of people.
+Some definitions also include verbal harassment, intimidation, and other non-physical actions that may cause harm.
+The World Health Organization names police brutality as a form of violence, and defines violence as "the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community that either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment or deprivation."

-Police brutality is the misuse of power by the police force to intentionally harm individuals.
-The excessive force imposed by police officers has increased over the past decade and caused social misinterpretations of the role that police officers play in the community.
+Data from 2021, published by Mapping Police Violence, shows that the excessive force imposed by police officers had increased in the decade prior to its publication and caused social misinterpretations of the role that police officers play in the community.

-In 2015, the percentage of people who have confidence in the police hit its lowest since 1993 at 52 percent.
+According to Gallup, Inc., in 2015, the percentage of people who have "a great deal" or "quite a lot" of confidence in the police hit its lowest since 1993 at 52 percent.
 Of this 52 percent, Democrats saw the biggest drop in confidence.
 Democrats' confidence in police dropped to 42% from 2017 to 2018 compared with 2012–2013, a larger change than for any other subgroup.
 Over the same period, Independents' (51%) and Republicans' (69%) confidence in the police has not changed.
-The number of black people that trust the police in 2017–2018 averaged 30 percent, well below the national average of 53% and much lower than for any other subgroup.
+By mid-2020, Gallup reported that the overall trust in police had fallen further, with only 48% of Americans asserting "a great deal" or "quite a lot" of confidence in the police.
+However, faith in the police from Republicans had risen to 82% in the same poll.

 Firearms usage

-Individual state statutes and police department policies generally say that police officers are legally allowed to shoot in the instance that they feel the need to protect their lives or an innocent life or to prevent the suspect from escaping and posing a dangerous threat to bystanders in society.
 The Supreme Court Decision of Tennessee v.
 Garner made it possible to shoot a fleeing suspect only if they may cause harm to innocent people to prevent officers from shooting every suspect that tries to escape.

 Stereotypes

 Lorie Fridell, Associate Professor of Criminology at University of South Florida, states that "racial profiling was the number one issue facing police [in the 1990s]", which led her to two conclusions: "bias in policing was not just a few officers in a few departments and, overwhelmingly, the police in this country are well-intentioned."
 According to a Department of Justice report, "Officers, like the rest of us, have an implicit bias linking blacks to crime.
 So the black crime implicit bias might be implicated in some of the use of deadly force against African-Americans in our country".

 A 2014 experiment conducted on white undergraduate female students showed that there was a higher degree of fear of racial minorities.
 The paper concluded that people with a higher fear of racial minorities and dehumanization had "a lower threshold for shooting Black relative to White and East Asian targets".

-High-profile police deaths of black men like Eric Garner in New York City, Tamir Rice in Cleveland, and Freddie Gray in Baltimore have increased distrust in the black community towards the police.
-High-profile police killings have led to the creation of social organizations, such as the Black Lives Matter movement founded in 2013.

 While the Justice Department reported that Cleveland police officers used "excessive deadly force, including shootings and head strikes with impact weapons; unnecessary, excessive, and retaliatory force, including Tasers, chemical sprays, and their fists" on the victim, there was no real repercussions from their actions.